 Seasonal full or part-time positions.

-The appointing authority shall, at least 15 days prior to the effective date of layoff, provide written notice to the identified employees of pending layoff, date of layoff, the employee's service credit score, layoff rights and options, and assist them in making their transition.
+The appointing authority shall, at least 15 days prior to the effective date of layoff, provide written notice to the identified employees of pending layoff, date of layoff, the employee's seniority date, layoff rights and options, and assist them in making their transition.

 Upon receipt of the written notice, the employee shall select one of the following options and communicate their choice in writing to the agency’s human resources office within five working days from receipt of the layoff notice:

-Within the area identified in section (2)(a), an employee may displace another employee with a lower service credit score in the same job profile for which they meet any special qualifications for the position.
-Displacement shall begin with the lowest service credit score in the same job profile.
+Within the area identified in section (2)(a), an employee may displace another employee with a lower seniority date in the same job profile for which they meet any special qualifications for the position.
+Displacement shall begin with the lowest seniority date in the same job profile.
 Vacant positions the agency intends to fill are considered to have “0” seniority and must be used prior to displacement consistent with the provisions of section 1(c) and section (i).

-Within the area identified in Section (2)(a) of this policy, an employee may displace another employee with a lower service credit score in any lower job profile for which they meet any special qualifications.
-Displacement shall begin with the lowest service credit score in the lower job profile.
+Within the area identified in Section (2)(a) of this policy, an employee may displace another employee with a lower seniority date in any lower job profile for which they meet any special qualifications.
+Displacement shall begin with the lowest seniority date in the lower job profile.
 Vacant positions the agency intends to fill are considered to have “0” seniority and must be used prior to displacement consistent with the provisions of Section 1(c) above and Section (i) below.

 The employee may elect to be laid off.